rsyslog/rsyslog/source/configuration/property_replacer.rst

 generated messages ("rsyslogd", "imuxsock", "imklog") should go to a different place than messages generated somewhere.

+**jsonmesg**

+*Available since rsyslog 8.3.0*

+The whole message object as JSON representation.
+Note that the JSON string will *not* include and LF and it will contain *all other message properties* specified here as respective JSON containers.
+It also inlcudes all message variables in the "$!" subtree (this may be null if none are present).

+This property is primarily meant as an interface to other systems and tools that want access to the full property set (namely external plugins).
+Note that it contains the same data items potentially multiple times.
+For example, parts of the syslog tag will by containened in the rawmsg, syslogtag, and programname properties.
+As such, this property has some additional overhead.
+Thus, it is suggested to be used only when there is actual need for it.

 **$bom**

 The UTF-8 encoded Unicode byte-order mask (BOM).
 This may be useful in